 Unlike junipers, it’s a bit more shade-tolerant.
-Its mid-green leaves turn a coppery bronze in the fall, adding to its appeal.
+Its bright green leaves turn a coppery bronze in the fall, adding to its appeal.
 Spreading with ease, it will gradually fill in an area with lush color.

 Though it was found in 1923, the world didn’t discover the plant until nearly fifty years later.
 Since then, it’s become beloved for its feathery foliage and good looks.
 You’ll love it, too!

 So let’s settle in and discuss this short little shrub and how best to incorporate it into your garden.

 Good Products At Amazon For Growing Russian Cypress: